evanmunro/lda-survey-exp/README.md

 #### 3. Run Jupyter Notebooks

 Documentation and code for data cleaning, model estimation, and figure plotting are included in the two Jupyter notebooks in the repository.
 Executing the notebooks requires [installing](https://jupyter.readthedocs.io/en/latest/install.html) Jupyter, and [installing](https://github.com/IRkernel/IRkernel) the R kernel for Jupyter.
 The Jupyter installation also requires a current Python installation.

-If there are issues with the Jupyter installation, the code contents of the notebook are also included as regular R scripts in the repository.